DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Analysis

 \subsection{Context types}

-Each rebuttal sentence is annotated with its context in terms of a subset of review sentences.
-We separate the different types of contexts in terms of the number and relative position of selected sentences in Table~\ref{tab:context-types}, along with the four cases in which a sentence's context cannot be described in terms of a subset of review sentences.
+We separate the different types of rebuttal contexts in terms of the number and relative position of selected review sentences in \Cref{tab:context-types}, along with the four cases in which the context cannot be described as a subset of review sentences.
+Notably, 84.81\% of sentences are linked to some review context.
+A small number of sentences refer to other sentences within the rebuttal, rather than any review context, posing a challenge for future work.